samtron1412/docs/misc/common-term.md

 - The applied sciences, disciplines which use science, like engineering and medicine.

+# Scientist

+A scientist is a person engaging in a systematic activity to acquire knowledge that describes and predicts the natural world.
+In a more restricted sense, a scientist may refer to an individual who uses the scientific method.

 # Geek

 A person have enthusiasm about something or a person obsessed with a